dupyo/SePredi/README.md

 # SePredi
-The System that you could search football players of the world and predict the match based on crawling data.
+The System that you could search football players of the world and predict a football match based on crawling data.